-CDM Type, Serial Number, Device Name, CPI Address, Activity
+Module Type, Serial Number, Device Name, CPI Address, Activity, Operating System Version

-The last entry in the ModuleInfo() index shows the activity of the module.
-Possible entries and their meanings are shown in the following table.
+The activity entry in the ModuleInfo() index shows the current state of the module.
+Possible activity entries and their meanings are shown in the following table.
+The device serial number is displayed after the activity entry.